c0fec0de/anytree/README.rst

 .. image:: http://anytree.readthedocs.io/en/latest/_images/static/dan.png

-There are various other Importer_ and Exporter_.
+There are various other Importers_ and Exporters_.

-.. _Importer: file:///home/djakschik/projects/anytree/docs/build/html/importer.html
-.. _Exporter: file:///home/djakschik/projects/anytree/docs/build/html/exporter.html

 **Manipulation**